xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

 Test Main Script to Run
 -----------------------

-Lets load the script :download: `LD-Group <./LD-Group.txt>` to script editor and try to run it.
+Lets load the script :download:`LD-Group.txt <source/LD-Group.txt>` to script editor and try to run it.

 .. literalinclude:: LD-Group.txt
    :language: PYTHON